MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

    In Visual Studio 2012, the `E1` in expression `E1::b` resolved to `::E1` in the global scope.
 In Visual Studio 2013, `E1` in expression `E1::b` resolves to the `typedef E2` definition in `main()` and has type `::E2`.

 - Object layout has changed.
 On x64, the object layout of a class may change from previous releases.
-If it has a **virtual** function but it doesn’t have a base class that has a **virtual** function, the object model of the compiler inserts a pointer to a **virtual** function table after the data member layout.
+If it has a **virtual** function but it doesn't have a base class that has a **virtual** function, the object model of the compiler inserts a pointer to a **virtual** function table after the data member layout.
 This means the layout may not be optimal in all cases.
 In previous releases, an optimization for x64 would try to improve the layout for you, but because it failed to work correctly in complex code situations, it was removed in Visual Studio 2013.
 For example, consider this code:

     ```cpp
     __declspec(align(16)) struct S1 {